Monitoring Agent Types

 Docker Software Agent: For people familiar with Docker, there is a Dockerhub Image that is available.
 The image can be used with or without permanent storage which makes it perfect for container infrastructures such as Kubernetes, Docker Swarm, AWS ECS, etc. It can also be used on any desktop or server running Docker containers.
 Learn how to install in the Docker Obkio Agent Installation Guide.

-There are three different hardware appliances available to purchase on the Obkio Store:
+Here's one hardware appliance available to purchase on the Obkio Store:

-X5001: The most powerful hardware monitoring agent available, the X5001 supports up to 100 Network Monitoring Session and Speed Tests up to 940 Mbps.
-With 4GB of RAM and an Intel 64-bits quad-core CPU, it's used in head offices and datacenters.
-Available on the Obkio Store X5001 at $499.
+- NUC11C4: The NUC11C4 supports up to 25 Network Monitoring Session and Speed Tests up to 500 Mbps.
+With 4GB of RAM and an Intel 64-bits quad-core CPU, it's usually used in branch locations.
+Available on the Obkio Store NUC11C4 at $399.

 The Virtual Appliance agent is available for many hypervisors on the market.
 Similar to the hardware appliance, the OS updates for the virtual appliance are executed by the Obkio systems, which makes it very low maintenance.
 Three versions of the Virtual Appliance agent are available:

 Hyper-V: Perfect for servers running Hyper-V hypervisor.
 Learn how to install in the Hyper-V Obkio Agent Installation Guide.

 VMware: Perfect for servers running VMware hypervisor.
 Learn how to install in the VMware Obkio Agent Installation Guide.